 Business Tax Litigation.
-In Kaiser Aluminum & Chemical Corporation v.
-City of Oakland, Alameda County Superior Court Case No. 822752-0, Kaiser seeks a refund of business taxes based upon gross rental receipts that it paid on its own behalf and on behalf of its lessor for the 1994 through 2000 tax years, in the amount of \$2,953,875.
-It alleges that the City's Business Tax Ordinance violates the commerce clause in that it is internally inconsistent, and does not fairly apportion the business activity of out-of-City landlords.
-Cross-motions for summary judgment and summary adjudication were denied.
+In Kaiser Aluminum & Chemical v.
+City of Oakland, Alameda County Superior Court Case No. 822752-0, Kaiser sought a refund of \$2,963,875 for business taxes based upon gross rental receipts that it paid on its own behalf to its lessor for the 1994 through 2001 tax years.
+Kaiser alleged that the City's Business Tax Ordinance violates the commerce clause in that it is internally inconsistent, and does not fairly apportion the business activity of out-of-City landlords.
+Cross motions for summary judgment and summary adjudication were denied.
+The City prevailed at trial, which began on October 2, 2002.
+The Court of Appeals affirmed the trial court's decision on October 28, 2004.